TakutoYoshikai/lily58-to-corne/README.md

 <img src="./keyboard.jpg" width="500">

-This is a keymap that can change Lily58 to like Corne Cherry.
+This is a keymap that can change Lily58 Pro to like Corne Cherry.

 ### Usage
 **1. setup qmk_firmware**